10 Things You Need To Consider While Choosing A Chair For Sciatica Pain

 2. Seat Width

-Seats are usually between 17 and 20 inches wide.
-This provides enough space for an adequate amount of thigh support.
-Every user must be sitting comfortably on a high-quality seat pan, with at least 1 inch on either side of their hips.
-However, their arms must not be so broad that they reach the armrests.
+Seats are usually between 17 and 20 inches wide; this provides enough space for an adequate amount of thigh support.
+You must be able to sit comfortably on a high-quality seat pan, with at least 1 inch on either side of their hips.
+However, the arms of the chair must not be so broad that they reach the armrests.

 3. Seat Depth